-Replacing Ventilators with Diaphragm Pacing in Spinal Cord Injury Patients
+Replacing Ventilators with Diaphragm Pacing in SCI Patients

 A new study published in the Journal of Trauma and Acute Care Surgery finds that diaphragm pacing (DP) stimulation in spinal cord-injured patients is successful not only in weaning patients from mechanical ventilators but also in bridging patients to independent respiration, where they could breathe on their own without the aid of a ventilator or stimulation.